msanders25/Data-Cleaning-in-SQL/README.md

  - *[clean data](https://github.com/msanders25/Data-Cleaning-in-SQL/blob/main/clean%20gym%20data.csv)*

 ## Project Challenges and Solutions
-There were several challenges that arose during this project but the challenges listed below were some of the most difficult.
-They required additional research to determine the best solution for producing the desired output.
+While this project presented various challenges, the following were particularly demanding and required additional research to achieve the desired outcomes.

 ### Challenge 1 - Combining and Separating the Original Data
 The raw data downloaded from the Cary town website was initially formatted into a single column with data fields separated by semi-colons.
 Some rows contained data that seemed misplaced, originally intended for the first column but the second half of the data fields from column1 were placed in a second adjecent column.